* Trade deal sends stocks higher, but details awaited

 It is not yet signed, and the Chinese side have been more circumspect in their praise, but U.S. Trade Representative Robert Lighthizer said over the weekend it is “totally done”.
 At the same time, Monday data showed growth in China’s industrial and retail sectors beat expectations in November.

 The three major U.S. stock indexes rose modestly, but posted record closing highs.
 So did the pan-European STOXX 600 index .

 In Britain, the FTSE 100 had its biggest daily gain in almost a year.
 But after the closing bell some familiar fears returned.

 ITV reported Prime Minister Boris Johnson would use his huge majority to reinstate a hard deadline for quitting the European Union at the end of next year, again raising the spectre of a chaotic “hard” Brexit.

-Elsewhere currency markets were more circumspect in the absence of many of the fine details of the trade deal.
+Elsewhere currency markets were more pensive in the absence of many of the fine details of the trade deal.
 The U.S dollar recouped some of Monday’s losses, though moves were modest.

 “Equity markets just want to rally, so they’ll pick on anything that seems remotely positive, but the other markets are maybe a little more thoughtful about exactly what’s going on.”

 Several Chinese officials told Reuters the wording of the agreement remained a delicate issue and care was needed to ensure expressions used in text did not re-escalate tensions.